How Corporate Social Responsibility Starts by Supporting Your Supply Chain

 Governments and banks have responded by pumping hundreds of billions of dollars into the financial system in recent weeks, but that money only goes so far.
 A worldwide economic survey C2FO conducted of more than 500 SMEs worldwide in April found that 75% of those businesses lack enough cash for the next six months due to the COVID-19 pandemic.
 A recent study by SMB Group reported that two-thirds of small to mid-sized businesses expect their revenues to decline by 30% or more in 2020.
 An April survey of small business owners in the United States by WalletHub found 87% of them had been adversely affected by the coronavirus.

-What’s even scarier is that these surveys may actually underestimate the problems businesses face today.
+What’s even scarier than those figures is that these surveys may actually underestimate the problems businesses face today.

 Early payment from customers is the fastest, most effective way for SME suppliers to generate the cash they need to survive this crisis.
-Early payment programmes like the one offered by C2FO have proved to be an efficient way of matching suppliers’ accounts receivable with enterprise customers’ accounts payable in normal times.
-Today, in the era of COVID-19 and government-imposed shut-downs, those programmes are absolutely vital.
+Early payment programs like the one offered by C2FO have proved to be an efficient way of matching suppliers’ accounts receivable with enterprise customers’ accounts payable in normal times.
+Today, in the era of COVID-19 and government-imposed shut-downs, those programs are absolutely vital.

 “Helping to ensure the companies you do business with have the cash on hand to survive and perhaps even grow at this time is not only a smart business strategy, it can have a ripple effect on your company’s future and on the economy at large,” said Dru Shiner, chief sales officer for C2FO.
 “Not only does it strengthen your supply chain, but it’s an approach to corporate social responsibility that has an immediate impact.”

-Here are five reasons why an early payment programme not only helps your supply chain, but can make a positive impact on society:
+Here are five reasons why an early payment program not only helps your supply chain, but can make a positive impact on society: